david618/rt/docs/IntroTest.md

 </pre>

 - git clone pulls the code down
-- mvn builds the project (Takes a minute or two; should end with BUILD SUCCESS.
+- mvn builds the project (Takes a minute or so); should end with BUILD SUCCESS.

 Do the same for Simulator